HassnaBytes/inception/README.md

 - **Single Command Management**: Docker Compose simplifies the management of multi-container applications by allowing you to start, stop, and manage all the services with a single command.

 Overall, Docker Compose simplifies the process of defining, running, and managing multi-container Docker applications, making it a valuable tool for containerized application development and deployment.

+- NOTE:
+"YAML is a human-readable data serialization standard that can be used with all programming languages.
+It's often used for configuration files and data exchange between programs.
+A file with a .yml extension is a YAML file, which uses a simple and readable syntax to represent data structures and configurations."

+* Data serialization is the process of converting complex data structures or objects into a format that can be easily stored, transmitted, or reconstructed at a later time.
+This format is often a string of bytes that can be written to a file or sent over a network.
+Serialization allows data to be ... transmitted and reconstructed in a different environment or programming language.
+A data serialization standard, such as YAML, defines a specific format and rules for how data should be serialized and deserialized.
+It provides a consistent way to represent complex data structures, making it easier for different systems to communicate and share data.
+In the context of YAML, it provides a standard way to represent data structures in a human-readable format, making it easy for developers to work with configuration files and exchange data between different systems.